egimenos/notion-db-bookmark-extension/README.md

 yarn watch_linux # on Linux
 ```

-To load the extension, go to `chrome://extensions/`, activate "Developer mode", "Load unpacked" and select the "extension" folder.
+To load the extension, go to `chrome://extensions/`, activate "Developer mode", "Load unpacked" and select the content in the "extension" folder.